 These kinds of players will only bet with a good amount of equity and, as such, will be less aggressive on average.
 If you see someone playing passively whenever they have a marginal/weak hand, you’ve found yourself an ABC Player.

-Against these players, you can afford to open up your range and punish their transparent nature.
+Against These Players: you can afford to open up your range and punish their transparent nature.
 By increasing your raising range by 10% in every position, you can play aggressively both preflop and postflop, knowing that if you face any resistance you can easily let your hand go.
 This increase in your preflop raising range will take advantage of their passive play and win more pots without showdown.

 THE BLUFFER